nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 - Safari though much improved over the years is not as functional as Safari on the Mac
 - While quicklook/Files is good, the functionality of something like Preview is hard to beat
 - The files app can not show hidden files and folders
+- Powerpoint does not have features like audio recording (though can play)
+- Keynote, Pages, Numbers require additional clicks than their Mac counterparts

 Some of the above may be resolved over the next updates and the major iPadOS15 updates.
 Though, I do not expect most of them to be resolved anytime soon.